Apteribis: Distribution

 The remains of the small ibises in the genus have only been found on the islands of Maui, Lanai, and Molokai, which formed part of the prehistoric island of Maui Nui until about 200,000 years ago when rising sea levels fragmented it.
 Olson and James speculate that the genus was endemic to Maui Nui, that the ibises were birds of the forest floor, that because of their flightlessness they were susceptible to becoming trapped in lava tubes, and that they may have exerted heavy predation pressure on Maui Nui's land snails.

 Taxonomy

 Analysis of the feathers from the Lanai specimen show an affinity to New World ibises of the genus Eudocimus.
 The analyses also concluded that Apteribis may have had a brown-and-beige coloration similar to that of a juvenile Eudocimus ibis.
 This indicates that Apteribis may have evolved both their flightlessness and their coloration through a form of paedomorphosis.

+Palaeobiology

+Vision and nocturnality

+A 2026 comparative anatomical study of fossil skulls found that Apteribis had a markedly reduced visual system compared with extant ibises.
+Using three-dimensional reconstructions of endocranial casts and comparisons with 25 living ibis species, researchers determined that the orbital cavities, optic nerve impressions, and optic tectum regions were significantly reduced.

+The reduced development of these visual structures suggests that Apteribis had limited visual capacity and was likely nocturnal, a condition not known in other ibises.
+The genus is inferred to have relied primarily on tactile cues detected through its elongated bill to locate prey, such as land snails and flightless crickets.
+The evolution of nocturnality in Apteribis has been interpreted as an adaptation to the predator-free environment of prehistoric Hawaii and to the availability of nocturnal invertebrate prey.